-- To maintain a measure of control and accountability over the matter being reported - To protect confidential information in accordance with the principle of The Privacy Act 1993 - To ensure that a reasoned, factually correct and balanced response is provided on behalf of the school
+- To maintain a measure of control and accountability over the matter being reported. - To protect confidential information in accordance with the principle of The Privacy Act 1993. - To ensure that a reasoned, factually correct and balanced response is provided on behalf of the school.

-- 1. All media inquiries should be asked to be submitted in writing and be directed to the Chairperson of the Board of Trustees or a nominated representative should the Chairperson be unavailable. - 2.
-No individual member of staff or the Board of Trustees will verbally respond to media inquiries - 3.
+- 1. All media inquiries should be asked to be submitted in writing and be directed to the Presiding Member of Trustees or a nominated representative should the Presiding Member be unavailable. - 2.
+No individual member of staff or the Board of Trustees will verbally respond to media inquiries. - 3.
 All media inquiries will be formally acknowledged, and should the particular situation require it, professional advice, and assistance will be sought before preparing and providing a response. - 4.
-If the inquiry is a curriculum related matter the Chairperson or nominated representative may consult the Principal to assist in preparing a response. - 5.
-The chairperson or nominated representative will consult the Board of Trustees including the Principal before releasing any media statement. - 6.
-All responses to media inquiries or prepared media statements shall be in writing, unless the Chairperson or nominated representative, after consultation with the Board of Trustees, decides otherwise. - 7.
-The Principal may approach the media in order to promote the school and its activities without requiring Board Chair's approval.
+If the inquiry is a curriculum related matter the Presiding Member or nominated representative may consult the Principal to assist in preparing a response. - 5.
+The Presiding member or nominated representative will consult the Board of Trustees including the Principal before releasing any media statement. - 6.
+All responses to media inquiries or prepared media statements shall be in writing, unless the Presiding Member or nominated representative, after consultation with the Board of Trustees, decides otherwise. - 7.
+The Principal may approach the media in order to promote the school and its activities without requiring Presiding Member's approval.